ample/netlify-plugin-replace/README.md

 ## Install

-Add the plugin to your package.json file...
+Add the plugin to your project's `package.json` file...

 ```
 $ npm i @helloample/netlify-plugin-replace -D
 ```

-Add the plugin to your `netlify.toml` file (see configuration for available options)...
+Add the plugin to your project's `netlify.toml` file (see configuration for available options)...

 [[plugins]]
   package = "@helloample/netlify-plugin-replace"